Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

                 o.sound();  // using child class method
             }
         }
+    ```

 Private members are inherited, but not accessible in the subclass.
-        Types of Inheritance in Java
+        - Types of Inheritance in Java
               Single Inheritance
               One child inherits from one parent.
               Example: class B extends A
-        Multilevel Inheritance
+        - Multilevel Inheritance
               A child inherits from a parent, and another child inherits from that child.
-          Example: class C extends B, class B extends A Hierarchical Inheritance
+              Example: class C extends B, class B extends A
+        - Hierarchical Inheritance
               Multiple child classes inherit from the same parent.
-          Example: class Dog extends Animal, class Cat extends Animal Multiple Inheritance (Not directly supported in classes)--> class c extends b,a Java does not support multiple inheritance with classes (to avoid ambiguity, e.g., Diamond Problem).
+              Example: class Dog extends Animal, class Cat extends Animal
+        - Multiple Inheritance (Not directly supported in classes)--> class c extends b,a
+              Java does not support multiple inheritance with classes (to avoid ambiguity, e.g., Diamond Problem).
               But it can be achieved using interfaces.

+---

-13.)
-Abstraction?
+13.) **Abstraction?**
   Ans: concept that focuses on hiding the complex implementation details and showing only the essential features of an object.
-It helps in reducing programming complexity and effort by providing a clear separation between the abstract properties and the implementation details.
+It helps in
+  reducing programming complexity and effort by providing a clear separation between the abstract properties and the implementation details.
-  It can be achieve in two ways: a) abstract class---> using this we can achieve 0-100% abstraction
+  It can be achieve in two ways:
+  a) abstract class---> using this we can achieve 0-100% abstraction
-                                 b) interface (in JAVA) --> 100% abstraction 14.)
-Abstract class?
+  b) interface (in JAVA) --> 100% abstraction

+---

+**14.)
+Abstract class?**
   Ans: we can aciheve 0-100% which means partial abstraction using abstract class
        Declared using abstract keyword
        -- it can have abstract method(method without body) and concrete method (regular method with body)